 Blockages caused by an infection will usually disappear when the infection passes.
 But our specialists can also remove blockages using microsuction.
 This is a short, gentle and safe treatment that we do here at the clinic.

-It's not usual to experience hearing loss as we get older.
+It's not unusual to experience hearing loss as we get older.
 But, damage to the inner ear can also affect our hearing and even loud noises can have an affect upon it.

 If the cause of your hearing loss is not clear, then we can carry out a routine hearing test.